• What is IT and the internet?

 The great news is you can build experience right at home by putting together a blog, designing an app and experimenting with ways of increasing your social media following.

-• GCSE: IT, Applied ICT and maths are your core subjects at GCSE, which means you have to take them, and you should aim for a 4 or higher.
+At GCSE level, computing and maths are your core subjects at GCSE, which means you have to take them, and you should aim for a grade 4 or higher.
 You should aim for 4+ in English as well.

-• A-level: You should also study maths, ICT or computing at A-level or a BTEC/NVQ in IT Users.
+At A-level, study maths or computing, or alternatively take a BTEC/NVQ in IT Users.

 Boost your programming knowledge and explore your interests by taking a free online course or joining a hackathon.
 There are plenty to choose from, from web design to app building and animation.

-• What IT and internet qualifications are available?
+What IT & The Internet qualifications are available?

-You can boost your skills with professional development courses from organisations like the Association of Computer Professionals (ACP) or the British Computer Society, where you can become a Chartered IT Professional.
+You can boost your skills with professional development courses from organisations like the Association of Computer Professionals (ACP) or the British Computer Society (BCS), where you can become a Chartered IT Professional (CITP).